 The Feast of Unleavened Bread immediately follows the Passover.
 In it we see how hard it is to overcome and rid our lives of sin.

-Romans 7, verse 4, says that we are 'dead to the law through the body of Christ.'
+Romans 7:4 says we are 'dead to the law through ...
+Christ.'
 What does this mean?
-Earl Henn explains the meaning in its context, showing that it refers to the 'old man' which perished at our baptism.
+The context shows that it refers to the 'old man' that perished at baptism.

-John Ritenbaugh exposes the deplorable contraditions in the arguments of those who advocate doctrinal change.
-By their reasoning, they portray God as 'a confused and false minister who lacks the power to instruct his chosen leaders to 'get it right."
-But that is not the way the Bible portrays Him!
+Those who advocate doctrinal change portray God as a confused and false minister who lacks the power to instruct his chosen leaders to 'get it right.'